Random coupling model of turbulence as a classical Sachdev-Ye-Kitaev model: Discussion

-\sss*{Acknowledgments} The work of XYH is supported in part by NSF grant PHY-1820814.
-The work of VR is supported in part by NSF grant 2209116 and by the ITS through a Simons foundation grant.
+\sss*{Acknowledgments} We thank G.~Eyink for discussions.
+The work of XYH is supported in part by NSF grant PHY-1820814.
+The work of VR is supported in part by NSF grant PHY-2209116 and by the ITS through a Simons foundation grant.